Laf111/CEMU-Batch-Framework/README.md

 ## Main purpose:

+- **Making easier the installation of many versions of CEMU to launch your games (keeping as stable as possible for your games and your rig);**

 - **Handle more than one user/save (also with versions of CEMU < 1.15.19);**

 - **Make your loadiine games library portable :**
     - **save settings PER user (including GFX and mods packs) and PER host,**
     - **game stats per user (using all version of CEMU that supports it) for all hosts used**

-- **Making easier the installation of many versions of CEMU to launch your games (keeping as stable as possible for your games and your rig).
-No need to use the CEMU auto update feature (or you might check new release before updating your main install);**

 - **Switch freely from a version of CEMU to another for a given game, and play with the same data you had on the first one;**